wojciechwiton/Refugee-movement-modelling/README.md

 ## Fundamental Questions

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific.)

 - How do Syrian refugees distribute among European countries depending on violence rate in their country?

 - How can the Syrian refugee movement flow be modified to direct them into specific European areas?